Utica, New York

 Utica (/ˈjuːtᵻkə/) is a city in the state of New York, and the county seat of Oneida County.
 The tenth-most populous city in New York, its population was 65,283 in the 2020 census.
 It is located on the Mohawk River in the Mohawk Valley at the foot of the Adirondack Mountains, approximately 95 mi west-northwest of Albany, 55 mi east of Syracuse and 240 mi northwest of New York City.
 Utica and the nearby city of Rome anchor the Utica–Rome metropolitan area comprising all of Oneida and Herkimer counties.

 Formerly a river settlement inhabited by the Mohawk Nation of the Iroquois Confederacy, Utica attracted European-American settlers from New England during and after the American Revolution.
 In the 19th century, immigrants strengthened its position as a layover city between Albany and Syracuse on the Erie and Chenango Canals and the New York Central Railroad.
 During the 19th and 20th centuries, the city's infrastructure contributed to its success as a manufacturing center and defined its role as a worldwide hub for the textile industry.

 Like other Rust Belt cities, Utica underwent an economic downturn throughout the mid-20th century.
 The decline consisted of industrial flight due to offshoring and the closure of textile mills, population loss caused by the relocation of jobs and businesses to suburbs and to Syracuse, and poverty associated with socioeconomic stress and a depressed tax base.
 With its low cost of living, the city has become a melting pot for refugees from war-torn countries around the world, encouraging growth for its colleges and universities, cultural institutions and economy.

 Name

-Utica was an ancient Phoenician and later Roman city in what is now Tunisia.
+Utica was an ancient Punic and later Roman city in Tunisia.

 Many central New York cities are named after places and figures of the Greco-Roman world, including Rome, Syracuse, Ithaca, Troy, Homer, Cicero, and Ovid.
 This is largely due to the influence of Robert Harpur, a politician and professor at King's College (today Columbia University), who assigned many of the best known names.

 An alternative attribution claims that the name was picked during a 1798 meeting at Bagg's Tavern, from a hat holding 13 suggestions.